Hoy, Orkney: In popular culture

-Hoy is featured prominently in the 1984 music video "Here Comes The Rain Again" by the Eurythmics.
+Hoy is featured prominently in the 1984 music video for "Here Comes The Rain Again" by the Eurythmics.

 Hoy has a performing arts theatre, the Gable End Theatre, which opened in 2000 and has a capacity of 75.
 The theatre is managed by the Hoy and Walls drama community.

 Some rather incongruous Art Deco structures nearby date from this period.
-The Arts and Crafts architect William Lethaby rebuilt Melsetter house for mountaineer Thomas Middlemore at the end of the nineteenth century, leaving untouched the adjacent barn which is probably mid-18th century.
+The Arts and Crafts architect William Lethaby rebuilt Melsetter house for mountaineer Thomas Middlemore at the end of the 19th century, leaving untouched the adjacent barn which is probably mid-18th century.

-In Poul Anderson's story "The Bitter Bread" the protagonist lives in secluded retirement on Hoy and sets down reminiscences of his stormy life.
+In Poul Anderson's story "The Bitter Bread" the protagonist lives in secluded retirement on Hoy.
 There is a description of the island: "Steep red and yellow cliffs, sea green in sunlight or gray under clouds until it breaks in whiteness and thunder, gulls riding a cold loud wind, inland the heather and a few gnarly trees across hills where sheep graze, a hamlet of rough and gentle Orkney folk an hour's walk away, my cat, my books, my rememberings."